Mahindra retools its Detroit auto plant to produce face shields, other medical supplies

-Indian auto major Mahindra has said it is retooling its Detroit manufacturing facility to make medical personal protective equipment for healthcare workers in the US combating the COVID-19 pandemic that has infected over 2 million globally.
-Medical supplies like surgical masks, gowns, and ventilators are required in massive numbers across the globe because of the coronavirus pandemic that surfaced in central China's Wuhan city last year and spread to at least 185 countries and territories.
+Indian auto major Mahindra has said it is retooling their Detroit manufacturing facility to make medical personal protection equipment for healthcare workers in the US combating the COVID-19 pandemic that has infected over 2 million people globally.
+Medical supplies like surgical masks, gowns and ventilators are required in massive numbers across the globe because of the coronavirus pandemic that surfaced in central China's Wuhan city last year and spread to at least 185 countries and territories.

-It is also launching the "ROXOR DELIVERS" programme that supports ROXOR dealers across the country who have had to close due to state mandates and consumers who are unable or unwilling to leave their homes.
-The program will deliver ROXORs right to consumers' doors limiting social interaction.
+It is also launching the “ROXOR DELIVERS” programme that supports ROXOR dealers across the country who have had to close due to state mandates and consumers who are unable or unwilling to leave their homes.
+The programme will deliver ROXORs right to consumers’ doors, limiting social interaction.
+Last month, President Donald Trump said that auto executives are being given the "go ahead" to make ventilators and other metal products to help combat the shortages due to the coronavirus pandemic.

+On April 2, Trump also invoked the Defence Production Act, a law that gives the federal government sweeping power to ramp up manufacturing capacity during a national crisis, as a response to the coronavirus pandemic.
+The law allows the president to effectively force private companies to manufacture specific goods necessary to the government's efforts to stem the pandemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)